Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Conclusions

 From the benchmark, we found that better performing density functionals were global hybrid functionals (B3LYP, PBE0, revPBE0, B97-3, SCAN0) where the fraction of exact exchange is between 0.20 and 0.27.
 A short-range hybrid functional, HSE, was found to underestimate the band gaps quite significantly compared to other hybrid functionals, consistent with a previous study.\cite{Garza2016Oct} Minnesota functionals, M06-2X and MN15, are known for their good performance on main group chemistry benchmarks, but their band gaps were found to be severely overestimated due to their relatively high fraction of exact exchange.
 Long-range corrected density functionals (CAM-B3LYP, $\omega$B97X-rV, $\omega$B97M-rV, CAM-QTP01) all grossly overestimate the band gaps due to their high fraction of long-range exact exchange.
 We also found that the optimal fraction of long-range exact exchange in $\omega$B97M-rV needs to vary significantly depending on materials.

 Our work leaves a lot of room for future algorithmic developments, functional assessments, and functional developments.
 For algorithms, even with the occ-RI-K algorithm, the formal scaling of $\tilde{\mathcal O}(N_k^2 N^3)$ can be too expensive for more realistic solids.
 By combining with tensor hypercontraction,\cite{Hohenstein2012,lee2019systematically} one can reduce this cost to $\tilde{\mathcal O}(N_k N^3)$.\cite{Wu2022Jan} This algorithm will enable routine application of hybrid functionals to materials that require a large k-mesh.
 We are currently developing and investigating this algorithm.
-For functional assessments, we did not cover examples where small molecules are interacting with the surface of solids, which is commonly found in heterogeneous catalysis.
-We expect our combinatorially optimized density functionals to perform well for barrier heights and adsorption energies at surfaces, but there are only limited benchmark data points available.\cite{MallikarjunSharada2017Sep} For functional developments, we noted that mid-range exact exchange functionals\cite{Henderson2007Dec,Henderson2008Aug,Janesko2009Jan} and functionals with system-dependent fraction of exact exchange\cite{Skone2014May} could be worth exploring further in the future.
+Furthermore, an all-electron implementation of occ-RI-K will eliminate pseudopotential errors.
+Such an implementation will make a relative efficiency comparison possible against other all-electron exchange algorithms\cite{Euwema1973Jan,Baraille1998Dec,Gillan2008Oct,Paier2009Nov,Civalleri2010Mar} as well as all-electron band gap data.\cite{Koller2013Oct,Tran2017May,Tran2018Feb} For functional assessments, we did not cover examples where small molecules are interacting with the surface of solids, which is commonly found in heterogeneous catalysis.
+We expect our combinatorially optimized density functionals to perform well for barrier heights and adsorption energies at surfaces, but there are only limited benchmark data points available.\cite{MallikarjunSharada2017Sep} For functional developments, we noted that mid-range exact exchange functionals,\cite{Henderson2007Dec,Henderson2008Aug,Janesko2009Jan} functionals with system-dependent fraction of exact exchange\cite{Skone2014May} and functionals that minimize the quasiparticle correction of G0W0 \cite{Atalla2013Oct,Pinheiro2015Nov,Marom2017Jan} could be worth exploring further in the future.
 Local hybrid functionals \cite{Maier2019Jan} and optimally tuned range-separated hybrids \cite{Dahvyd2021Aug} are also good alternatives to investigate further.
 With the combined effort of algorithmic improvements and density functional developments and assessments, we hope to increase the predictive power and scalability of modern density functionals for simulations of molecules and materials.